Den1al/JSShell/README.md

 # JSShell
-An interactive multi-user web based shell
+An interactive multi-user web based shell written in Python with Flask (server side) and of course Javascript and HTML (client side).